 Think of AI as your "co-pilot," not your "ghostwriter."
 It’s great for the heavy lifting of "low-stakes" tasks.
 Stuck on a blank page?
 Use AI to brainstorm a few thesis angles or to help you structure a messy outline.
 It gets the gears turning without doing the actual thinking for you.

-But there’s a trap here: "bypassing the struggle."
-Real learning is messy.
-It requires cognitive friction—that slightly painful feeling of trying to wrap your head around a difficult concept.
-If you let an AI summarize every chapter or solve every equation, you’re skipping the workout.
-As the University of Kansas: Ethical Use of AI in Writing points out, AI should support the writing process, not replace the writer.
+Bypassing the struggle is a trap.
+Learning requires the mental effort of grasping difficult concepts.
+If you let AI summarize every chapter or solve every equation, you miss the necessary practice.
+As the University of Kansas: Ethical Use of AI in Writing points out, AI should support the writing process instead of replacing the writer.

 Redefining Academic Integrity in the Age of GPT